 Our project, similar to the original ILL rotor source and the PSI and Munich projects, would be operated as a UCN user facility.
-While the experiments proposed here could be conducted at other high-density sources such as PSI and Munich, we note the complementarity of our project with theirs.
+We note the complementarity of our project with those of PSI and Munich.
 We use a different technique for producing the UCN (superfluid helium).
 It is well established in the UCN community that our technique would work, and that the technique should be pursued with high priority.
 Up until now, this has only been the Japanese group and the effort would now expand into Canada.
 Another aspect of complementarity is that there is absolutely zero overlap in our scientific collaboration with either the PSI or Munich collaborations.
 We note that fundamental neutron research historically in North America has not been competitive with research in Europe (the lack of an analogous facility to ILL is evidence of this) although facilities are improving with the advent of the SNS (in Tennessee).
 With this proposal we are addressing this serious lack of infrastructure in basic science in North America.
 We note that we do envision a close collaboration with individuals also conducting research at SNS, which is an entirely different cold neutron beam facility compared to CSUNS.
 Tables and Figures

 Figure 4: Schematic diagram of the superfluid 4He spallation UCN source for TRIUMF.
 The beam direction in the figure is into the page, i.e. an end-on view of the cylindrical spallation target is shown.
-Neutrons produced by spallation are moderators in surrounding D_2O and graphite, thereby becoming cold neutrons.
+Neutrons produced by spallation are moderated in surrounding D_2O and graphite, thereby becoming cold neutrons.
 Cold neutrons are downscattered to ultracold temperatures by phonon production in the superfluid 4He (He-II) volume.
-The ultracold neutrons are then transported out to experiments through guide tubes and a series of UCN valves.
+The resultant UCN are then transported to experiments through guide tubes and a series of UCN valves.